hubmapconsortium/hra-kg/hra/normalized/README.md

    * Copy the `id` value and paste it in the new `pubmed_id` field.
    * Replace the `id` value with the `doi` value.
 This is because the DOI is more reliable as the reference identifier.
 11. Remove all duplicates.

+Note:
+1. How to model `proteinPresence` in the biomarkers data?